 However, if under either an agreement between you and your employer or a statement of company policy that is reduced to writing before your move to the foreign country, your employer will reimburse you for your move back to the United States regardless of whether you continue to work for the employer, the includible reimbursement is considered compensation for past services performed in the foreign country.
 The includible reimbursement is considered earned in the tax year of the move if you qualify under the bona fide residence test or the physical presence test for at least 120 days during that tax year.
-Otherwise, you treat the includible reimbursement as received for services performed in the foreign country in the year of the move and the year immediately preceding the year of the move.
+Otherwise, you treat the includible reimbursement as received for services performed in the foreign country in the year of the move and the year immediately before the year of the move.

 See the discussion under If a move is from the United States to a foreign country to figure the amount of the includible reimbursement considered earned in the year of the move.
-The amount earned in the year preceding the year of the move is the difference between the total includible reimbursement and the amount earned in the year of the move.
+The amount earned in the year before the year of the move is the difference between the total includible reimbursement and the amount earned in the year of the move.

 Example.
 You are a U.S. citizen employed in a foreign country.
-You retire from employment with your employer on March 31, 1995, and return to the United States after having been a bona fide resident of the foreign country for several years.
+You retired from employment with your employer on March 31 of last year, and returned to the United States after having been a bona fide resident of the foreign country for several years.
 A written agreement with your employer entered into before you went abroad provided that you would be reimbursed for your move back to the United States.

-In April 1995, your former employer reimburses you \$2,000 for the part of the cost of your move back to the United States that you were not allowed to deduct.
-Because you were not a bona fide resident for at least 120 days during the 1995 tax year, the includible reimbursement is considered pay for services performed in the foreign country for the tax years 1994 and 1995.
+In April of last year, your former employer reimbursed you \$2,000 for the part of the cost of your move back to the United States that you were not allowed to deduct.
+Because you were not a bona fide resident for at least 120 days last year (the year of the move), the includible reimbursement is considered pay for services performed in the foreign country for both last year and the year before last.

-You figure the part of the moving expense reimbursement for services performed in the foreign country in 1995 by multiplying the total includible reimbursement by a fraction.
-The fraction is the number of days of foreign residence in 1995 (90) divided by 365.
-The remaining part of the includible reimbursement is for services performed in the foreign country in 1994.
-You report the amount of the includible reimbursement on your 1995 Form 1040, the tax year you received it.
+You figure the part of the moving expense reimbursement for services performed in the foreign country last year by multiplying the total includible reimbursement by a fraction.
+The fraction is the number of days of foreign residence during the year (90) divided by the number of days in the year (365 or 366).
+The remaining part of the includible reimbursement is for services performed in the foreign country the year before last.
+You report the amount of the includible reimbursement on your Form 1040 for last year, the tax year you received it.

-Note.
-In this example, if you qualify to exclude income under the physical presence test instead of the bona fide residence test for 1995, you may have had more than 120 qualifying days in 1995 because you can choose the 12-month qualifying period that is most advantageous to you.
+In this example, if you qualify to exclude income under the physical presence test instead of the bona fide residence test for last year, you may have had more than 120 qualifying days in the year of the move because you can choose the 12-month qualifying period that is most advantageous to you.
 (See Physical presence test, later under Part-year exclusion.)
-If so, the moving expense reimbursement would be considered earned entirely in 1995, the year of the move.
+If so, the moving expense reimbursement would be considered earned entirely in the year of the move (last year).